-However slugs in TYPO3 are not limited to be separated by slashes.
-It is possible to use other seperators.
-Furthermore a single path segment may contain any sign allowed in URLs, including slashes.
+However, slugs in TYPO3 are not limited to be separated by slashes.
+It is possible to use other separators.
+Furthermore, a single path segment may contain any sign allowed in URLs, including slashes.

 It is not required to build hierarchical paths.
 It is possible to assign a single, unique path segment to each page in a deep page hierarchy.
 In TYPO3 the only requirement is that the slug for each page in a domain must be unique.

 If a TCA table contains a field called "slug", it needs to be filled for every existing record.
 It can be shown and edited via regular backend forms, and is also evaluated during persistence via DataHandler.